Strike action in association football: Spain

 In November 2009, Spanish players threatened a strike due to tax increases.

-In March 2011, Spanish league matches were postponed due to a dispute over television revenue, but a week later the strike was blocked by the Spanish courts.
+In March 2011, Spanish league matches were postponed due to a dispute over television revenue.
+The strike was later blocked by the Spanish courts.

 In August 2011, further strike action was announced, after players asked for a guaranteed wage, in case their clubs went bankrupt, and the strike action disrupted the first week of the Spanish season.
-Players including Ikechukwu Uche came out to the media to discuss why they were going on strike.
+Players including Ikechukwu Uche spoke to the media to explain the reasons for the strike.

 On 25 August, it was announced that talks between the Liga de Futbol Profesional (LFP) and Association of Spanish Footballers had reached a resolution, and that league football would resume the next weekend.

 In March 2012, professional footballers from Rayo Vallecano went on strike in support of the 2011–2012 Spanish protests.

-A 2013–14 Copa del Rey match between Racing Santander and Real Sociedad was suspended after the Santander players refused to play, having worked without pay for several months.
+A 2013–14 Copa del Rey match between Racing Santander and Real Sociedad was suspended after Santander players, having worked without pay for several months, followed through on their previously announced strike action.

 United States

 Members of the MLS Players Union voted for a strike to delay the start of the 2010 Major League Soccer season, as scheduled for March 2010.
 The main issues for the players related to guaranteed contracts and freedom of transfer.
-The season commenced as planned when the dispute was settled five days before the first game.
+The season commenced after the dispute was settled five days before the first scheduled game.